The ato

 is the name of the app you’re running.command

-are the options for the command, typically zero-to-many of--some-option option-value
+are the options for the command, typically zero to many instances of --some-option option-value

 are just like options, but they only take a value.
-Their position tells the app which argument they are.
+Their position tells the app which argument they are.--help

-to the app/command/subcommand to get more information at any point.
+to the app/command/subcommand to get more information at any point.-v

 is a special option, called a “flag,” which doesn’t take a value.
 Its presence or absence is what matters.
 It increases the amount of information the compiler prints -> increase its verbosity.